etsangsplk/sputter/docstring/let.md

         y [5 6 7 8]]
     (concat x y))

-This example will create a list called 'x' and a vector called 'y' and return the lazy concatenation of those sequences.
-Note that the two names do not exist outside of the `let` form.
+This example will create a list called /x/ and a vector called /y/ and return the lazy concatenation of those sequences.
+Note that the two names do not exist outside of the /let/ form.